 Rivers Cuomo

-Rivers Cuomo ( KWOH-moh; born June 13, 1970) is an American singer, songwriter, and musician.
-He is the lead vocalist, guitarist, pianist, and songwriter of the rock band Weezer.
-Cuomo was raised on an ashram in Connecticut until the age of 10.
-He moved to Los Angeles when he was 18, where he played in several rock bands before forming Weezer in 1992.
-Burnt out after the success of Weezer's self-titled debut album, Cuomo enrolled at Harvard University, but dropped out to record Weezer's second album, Pinkerton (1996); he re-enrolled and graduated in 2008.
-Though Pinkerton was initially a commercial and critical failure and forced Cuomo to write more pop-based material, it is now frequently cited among the best albums of the 1990s and has been certified platinum.
-Cuomo has released several compilations of demos, including Alone: The Home Recordings of Rivers Cuomo (2007), Alone II: The Home Recordings of Rivers Cuomo (2008) and Alone III: The Pinkerton Years (2011).
-He has collaborated with artists including B.o.B and Todd Rundgren; with Scott Murphy, he has released two Japanese-language albums under the name Scott & Rivers.
+Rivers Cuomo ( KWOH-moh; born June 13, 1970) is an American musician and the lead vocalist, guitarist, and primary songwriter of the rock band Weezer.
+Cuomo was born in New York City and raised in several Buddhist communities around the Northeastern United States until the age of 5, when his family settled in Pomfret, Connecticut.
+He played in several bands in Connecticut and California before forming Weezer in 1992.
+After the success of Weezer's debut, the Blue Album (1994), Cuomo enrolled at Harvard University, but dropped out after recording Weezer's second album, Pinkerton (1996).
+He re-enrolled and graduated in 2006.
+Though Pinkerton is now frequently cited among the best albums of the 1990s and has been certified platinum, it was initially a critical and commercial failure, pushing Cuomo's songwriting toward pop music for Weezer's next album, the Green Album (2001).
+Weezer has released more than a dozen albums since.
+Cuomo has released several compilations of demos, including Alone: The Home Recordings of Rivers Cuomo (2007) and Alone II: The Home Recordings of Rivers Cuomo (2008), and has released thousands of home recordings on his website.
+He has collaborated with artists including Hayley Williams, B.O.B., AJR, Todd Rundgren and Panic! at the Disco.
+With the American songwriter Scott Murphy, Cuomo has released two Japanese-language albums as Scott & Rivers.

 The Space Between (Original Motion Picture Soundtrack) - 2021-06-18T00:00:00.000000Z